smithlabcode/smithlab_cpp/README.md

 and hope to take care of each with separate issues on GitHub.
 The result should be less total code overall in smithlab_cpp.

-- `bisulfite_utils.*pp` code should disappear.
-It has nothing useful, and any functionality it does contain likely belongs in methpipe.
-- The `RNG.*pp` code should also disappear.
-It should be replaced with the stl random code (since c++11) in applications.
-- The `sim_utils.*pp` code has not been used in any of our tools for a very long time, and should be removed.
 - `QualityScore.*pp` likely should be removed, as we only use sequencing quality scores in specific places, and in those places have chosen to re-implement anything that would be here.